Perspective | The First Amendment doesn’t protect Trump’s incitement

 The defendant in Brandenburg was convicted under the Ohio criminal syndicalism statute for advocating unlawful action to accomplish political reform.

 The Supreme Court reversed his conviction, holding that the First Amendment protected “advocacy of the use of force or of law violation except where such advocacy is directed to inciting or producing imminent lawless action and is likely to incite or produce such action.”
-Under that standard, the defendant’s speech was protected because there was no lawless action imminent — saying that if suppression continues, some form of unspecified vengeance might have to be taken at some unclear future time (at least more than two weeks away, but likely even later after that), and over 500 miles away, didn’t meet the standard.
+Under that standard, the defendant’s speech was protected because there was no lawless action imminent — saying that if suppression continues, some form of unspecified vengeance might have to be taken at some unclear future time (at least more than two weeks away, but probably even later after that), and over 500 miles away, didn’t meet the standard.

 In contrast, Trump riled up a mob a short walk from the Capitol right before Congress was scheduled to count the certified electoral votes.
 Both in his tweets calling on supporters to come to Washington and in his speech at the Washington rally, the president falsely stated that allowing Congress to count the certified electoral votes would “steal” the election from him and his followers.
 In his remarks and tweets in the days before, he said the goal was to “stop the steal,” that their protest would “be wild,” that “you can’t let [the steal] happen,” and that “they’re not taking this White House.
 We’re going to fight like hell.”